jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 The SR-Processors are a pair of proof-of-concept data processors that mine Jalapeno's graphDB and create a pair of new data collections.
 The sr-node processor loops through various link-state data collections and gathers relevant SR/SRv6 data for each node in the network.
 The sr-topology processor generates a graph of the entire network topology (internal and external links, nodes, peers, prefixes, etc.) and populates relevant SR/SRv6 data within the graph collection.

 1. Install SR-Processors:
-  The below command *`kubectl apply`* will input a yaml template file and start a new application.
+  The below command *`kubectl apply`* will input a yaml template file and launch the specified pods.

     ```
     cd ~/SRv6_dCloud_Lab/lab_6/sr-processors